Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Big Brother – not a popular choice among the intelligentsia, but let’s never forget that when it began, Big Brother was an extraordinary human experiment.
 And that Nasty Nick, WRITING INITIALS ON PAPER.
 What the fuck man!

 The Munsters – back in the day, you had two kinds of people, those that liked the Addams Family, and those that liked The Munsters.
-Then everyone else.
+Or both.

 The Osbournes – Ozzy Osbourne using gym equipment, a cultural high that can’t be bettered.